Illumina/gvcfgenotyper/docs/merging.md

 ### Step 4.

-We still occasionally see duplicated variants with different representations, this appears to be an artefact of forced genotyping (usually one of the variants has a clinvar annotation).
+We still occasional see duplicated variants with different representations, this appears to be an artefact of forced genotyping (usually one of the variants has a clinvar annotation).
 Sometimes the genotypes disagree between duplicated variants creating a conflict, in these cases we prefer the variant with an alternate genotype call over one with a homozygous reference call.
 If both samples are homref or alternate, we take the first copy of the variant that appears.

 For example: